dushyant10111/dushyant10111/README.md

-- 👋 Hi, I’m @dushyant10111
+- 👋 Hi, I’m Dushyant Sharma.
-- 👀 I’m interested in Anything related to website animation like awwwards, apple product pages.
+- 👀 I’m interested in Anything related to website animation, like Awwwards and Apple product pages.
 - 🌱 I’m currently learning GSAP, three.js
 - 💞️ I’m looking to collaborate on Animation
 - 📫 How to reach me dushyant.sunnysharma@gmail.com